aditya-sahu/cis-552-project/README.md

    For compilation:
    > gcc -std=c99 -o OT ot.c

    For Run:
    > ./OT

-   Refere to the sql file template for example in buisness purpose.
+   Refer to the sql file template for example in buisness purpose.

 ## Contribution Guidelines